 Our vehicles are mainly powered by a combination of diesel, electricity and gas.

 We are financed through a combination of investment from our shareholders, bank and other debt and also through profits generated by our operations.
 After payments to transport authorities and infrastructure providers, our largest costs are those of employing our people, funding our vehicle fleets and fuel.

 Creating value for:

 A broad range of stakeholders.

 At Go-Ahead, we believe it is important to deliver shared value.
 Our bus and rail operations create value for our people, the communities we serve, and our passengers.
 We deliver high levels of services to our transport authority customers and strive to be a reliable partner to our industry colleagues.
 Through our robust business model, we are committed to delivering sustainable shareholder value.
-We also create benefits for the UK economy through the employment of over 27,500 people, the taxes we pay, payments to our suppliers and the contribution our rail franchises make to the government.
+We also create benefits for the UK economy through the employment of 29,000 people, the taxes we pay, payments to our suppliers and the contribution our rail franchises make to the government.

 To build a sustainable business for the long term: